Apillon/apillon-services/services/blockchain/README.md

-# Apillon Blockchain Integration Service - BIS
+# Apillon Blockchain Integration Service - BCS

-BIS is handling communication between Apillon system services and APIs with different blockchain networks.
-It's job is to send and store transaction and monitor status of transactions on blockchain.
+BCS is handling communication between Apillon system services and APIs with different blockchain networks.
+Its job is to send and store transaction and monitor status of transactions on blockchain.

 ## Table of Contents